 These pellets are a long-acting form of testosterone therapy.
-They should deliver a stable, steady dose of testosterone, typically providing the needed level of hormone for four months.
+They should deliver a stable, steady dose of testosterone, typically providing the needed level of hormone for 4 months.

 It can take time to find the right dose for improving your symptoms of low testosterone.
 Too much testosterone can trigger dangerous side effects, including a rise in your red blood cell count (RBC).
 Research shows there are other risks for too much testosterone, too.

 Finding the right dose may be a challenge for some people.
-You can work with your doctor to find the right dose for your body, which may also help you find the right method, too.
+You can work with your doctor to find the right dose for your body, which may also help you find the right method as well.

-Injections, meanwhile, can last longer and don’t present the contact problems that these other methods do.
+Injections can last longer and don’t present the contact problems these other methods do.
 However, irritation can occur at the injection site.
 You have to go to a healthcare provider or learn to inject yourself.

-These high peaks of testosterone exposure can lead to testosterone being broken down by enzymes in the body — usually in fat tissue — and being converted into estradiol, an estrogen.
+These high peaks of testosterone exposure can lead to testosterone being broken down and converted into estradiol, an estrogen.
 This excess estrogen can potentially lead to breast growth and tenderness.

 Other side effects of TRT may include: